Lintun Commandery

-Four Commanderies of Han with Jin in 106 BC.
-Lintun is colored as pink in this map.
+Lintun Commandery (pink) alongside the other Han commanderies in the region (100 BCE).

 Lintun Commandery was a commandery established in the Korean peninsula by the Chinese Han dynasty.
 Lintun Commandery was one of the Four Commanderies of Han along with Lelang Commandery, Xuantu Commandery and Zhenfan Commandery.

 History

-In BC 108, Lintun Commandery was established as part of Youzhou by Han dynasty.
+In BCE 108, Lintun Commandery was established as part of Youzhou by Han dynasty.
 This commandery was formed by 15 prefectures and its border is almost the same as the current Gangwon Province.
-Dongyi (Hanja:東暆) prefecture (present-day Gangneung City), the main office for this commandery was about 2400 km away from Chang'an.
-In 82 BC, 9 prefectures out of 15 had been abolished and 7 prefectures including Fuzu/Bujo (Hanja:夫租) prefecture were incorporated to Lelang Commandery.
+Dongyi (Hanja: 東暆) prefecture (present-day Gangneung City), the main office for this commandery was about 2400 km away from Chang'an.
+In 82 BCE, 9 prefectures out of 15 had been abolished and 7 prefectures including Fuzu/Bujo (Hanja: 夫租) prefecture were incorporated to Lelang Commandery.
 At this point, Lintun Commandery was disappeared from history.